10 min read

 Case: Protecting the customer.

-During a fact-finding exercise, they also uncovered a need for mortgage protection; otherwise, the house could not be gifted in the Will as they intended.
-With their permission, I referred them to a contact of mine who could arrange Mortgage repayment protection.
+During a fact-finding interview, I uncovered a need for mortgage protection; otherwise, the house could not be gifted in the Will as they intended.
+With clients permission, I referred them to a contact of mine who could arrange Mortgage Repayment Protection/Insurance.

 This helped the client with their estate planning and filled a gap in their cover.
 They said they had heard about the insurance, but now they heard the same thing from Fern Wills (with no direct vested interest); they said they would arrange it.